Top Quality Tumbling Media Manufacturer from China

 Essentially, they are the same thing.

-Any media used in a vibratory tumbling machine is tumbling media.
+Any media used in a vibratory industrial tumbler machine is tumbling media.

 There are no specific media known as the vibratory media.